 March Learning Resource

 In March we will celebrate reading!
+Meaning our March curricular activities will be full of books!
 In honor of National March is Reading Month we invite you to enjoy the adventures of storybooks at home with your child.
 Students will receive a Reading Calendar to fill in at home with the title of a book they read at home with a family member.
-At the end of the month they will have the opportunity to show their completed calendar with their teacher.
+At the end of the month, they will have the opportunity to show their completed calendar to their teacher.
 In April will host a Rainbow Sherbet Ice Cream Party in the classroom to celebrate those children who read and filled in their calendar every day in March!
 Yum!!
 If you misplace your calendar you can print another copy from the link in March’s Newsletter.

 April Learning Resource